Open Scholarship

 Open Access and Your Thesis

-Designed for Graduate Researchers, this session provides an overview of open access and copyright considerations for your thesis.
+Presented by the Scholarly Communications team and the Copyright Office, this session is designed for Graduate Researchers and provides an overview of open access and copyright considerations for your thesis.
 We cover open access deposit in the University's institutional repository (Minerva Access), embargo and restricted access options, considerations for theses with publications and publishing thesis material after submission, and third-party copyright and permissions.
-(Previously ran as Public Access and Your Thesis.)

-Note that the Researcher@Library program and Researcher Connect events are presented for University of Melbourne staff and students only.
+Note that the Researcher@Library program is offered to University of Melbourne staff and students only.
 For more information, email libraryresearch-tickets@unimelb.edu.au.

 Contact a librarian